In This Article

-Bitcoin Mercantile Exchange, or BitMEX, is a cryptocurrency exchange that is best-known for its derivatives products and high leverage.
+In this Bitmex Review, we are going to cover the Bitcoin Mercantile Exchange, or BitMEX, for short.
+Founded in 2014 BitMEX is a cryptocurrency exchange that is best known for its derivatives products and high leverage.
 It now also offers spot trading and other services.
-In this review, I will cover these products and services, as well as some of the platform’s pros and cons.
+This review will cover these products and services and some of the platform’s pros and cons.

 BitMEX Review Summary

-BitMEX is a cryptocurrency exchange that focuses primarily on derivatives products, which allow users to speculate on the price of cryptos with high leverage.
+BitMEX is a cryptocurrency exchange focusing primarily on derivatives products.
+It allows users to speculate on the price of cryptos with high leverage.
 Although it also provides spot markets, the range of supported assets is currently small compared to competitors.

-Whereas the exchange used to be non-KYC (not requiring users to verify their identity), it now enforces compulsory identity verification after running into legal troubles.
+Whereas the exchange used to be non-KYC (not requiring users to verify their identity), it now enforces compulsory identity verification.
+See more in their blog article here.
+That’s BitMEX in a nutshell.
+If you want a more detailed review, keep on reading.
+Here’s what I’ll cover:

 1. BitMEX Overview

-BitMEX was created by a selection of finance, trading, and web-development experts.
-Arthur Hayes, Ben Delo, and Samuel Reed launched the exchange in 2014, under their company HDR (Hayes, Delo, Reed) Global Trading Ltd. It is currently registered in Victoria, Seychelles.
+BitMEX was created by a selection of finance, trading, and web development experts.
+Arthur Hayes, Ben Delo, and Samuel Reed launched the exchange in 2014 under their company HDR (Hayes, Delo, Reed) Global Trading Ltd. It is currently registered in Seychelles.

 The exchange became most popular for its derivatives products – most notably its Bitcoin perpetual swaps, collateralized with Bitcoin and accompanied by up to 100x leverage.